Never Give a Sucker an Even Break: Plot

-At the Hollywood studios of Esoteric Pictures, Fields, playing himself, is seen admiring a billboard advertising his previous film The Bank Dick (1940).
-He encounters various hecklers and minor calamities, including a rude, sassy diner waitress (Jody Gilbert), whom he calls "Blimpy Pie."
-His devoted niece (Gloria Jean) is on her way to rehearse some songs at the studio, where she demonstrates her classically trained coloratura soprano.
-Fields is also on the premises to pitch his surreal movie script to an excitable producer with Esoteric Pictures (Franklin Pangborn).
+At the Hollywood studios of Esoteric Pictures, W.C.
+Fields, playing himself, is seen admiring a billboard advertising his previous film The Bank Dick (1940).
+He encounters various hecklers and minor calamities, including a rude, sassy diner waitress, whom he calls "Blimpy Pie."
+Gloria Jean, his devoted niece, is on her way to rehearse some songs at the studio, where she demonstrates her classically trained coloratura soprano.
+Fields is also on the premises to pitch his surreal movie script to Mr. Pangborn, an excitable producer with Esoteric Pictures.

 As Pangborn reads through the script, the story comes to life in a series of scenes.
 Fields and Gloria Jean are flying to an exotic location on an airplane, which Fields' script specifies has a unique open-air, rear observation deck.
-On the plane, Fields has encounters with a couple of eccentric characters: a tweedy Englishman and a large Turk in the lower berth, whom Fields hits with a croquet mallet, then manages to convince him that the Englishman did it.
+On the plane, Fields has encounters with a couple of eccentric characters: a tweedy Englishman and a corpulent Turk in the lower berth, whom Fields hits with a croquet mallet, then manages to convince him that the Englishman did it.
 At one point, Gloria Jean asks Uncle Bill why he never married, and he answers "I was in love with a beautiful blonde once, dear.
 She drove me to drink.
 That's the one thing I'm indebted to her for."
 When Fields accidentally drops his flask over the side of the plane's observation deck, he jumps after it, eventually catching up to it.
-He lands safely in a secluded "nest", atop a high cliff and occupied by a young, beautiful blonde (Susan Miller) who has never seen a man and her protective, cynical mother, Mrs. Hemoglobin (Margaret Dumont).
+He lands safely in a secluded "nest", atop a high cliff and occupied by a young, beautiful blonde who has never seen a man and her protective, cynical mother, Mrs. Hemoglobin.
 After the plane lands, Gloria Jean receives a phone call from Fields directing her to the Russian village at the bottom of the cliff where she sings the Russian song, "Ochi Chernye" to a group of peasants.
 She is reunited with Fields in the village, where he has learned that Mrs. Hemoglobin is very wealthy.
-Fields returns to Mrs. Hemoglobin's clifftop "nest", and finds a rival suitor (Leon Errol), who is also after her money.
-Fields disposes of Leon by kicking him over the cliff.
+Fields returns to Mrs. Hemoglobin's clifftop "nest", and finds a rival suitor who is also after her money.
+Fields disposes of his rival by kicking him over the cliff.
 Fields is about to marry Mrs. Hemoglobin when Gloria Jean takes him aside and convinces him that this is a bad idea and they make a swift exit.